funnyzak/dotfiles/docs/ZSHRC_ALIASES_GUIDE.md

 - Use `echo -e` for functions with parameters
 - Use simple `echo` for basic functions
 - Format: `<parameter_name:default_value>` for optional parameters
+- Use `--option value` format for named parameters
 - Include examples for complex functions

 **Examples:**